 Is your family on board?

-This is one of the key things you’ll need to consider when you’re planning how to start a childcare business at home.
-It’s important to remember that your new venture will impact your whole family, so it’s vital that everyone who lives in your house is just as enthusiastic about it as you are.
+This is one of the key things you’ll need to consider when you’re planning to start a childcare business at home.
+Remember that your new venture will impact your whole family, so it’s vital that everyone who lives in your house is just as enthusiastic about it as you are.

 How many children can you register to care for?